What is Urology?

 An X-ray imaging test produces images of the urethra while the bladder empties and fills to examine its working state.
 The examination requires the insertion of a catheter containing a dye into the bladder.

 Therefore, as the bladder fills, X-rays are captured at different times and positions.
 This test helps to show and detect any abnormalities of the urethra and abdomen.
 Importantly, it is used for those suffering from a condition called (vesicoureteral reflux) that causes urine to flow in the wrong direction, back up from the bladder to the kidney.

 However, If vesicoureteral reflux is not treated at the early stages, it may progress and reach the kidneys and cause serious disease. kidneys and cause serious diseases.

 It is a blood test used to detect any inflammation of the prostate, to help determine the underlying cause, and to screen for prostate cancer.
 The test measures the amount of PSA in the blood.

 PSA is a protein produced by both noncancerous and cancerous tissue in the prostate and is mostly found in semen.
 In addition, little amounts ordinarily circulate in the blood.

 if the test can identify high levels of PSA it may indicate the presence of prostate cancer.
 However, many other conditions, for example, an inflamed or enlarged prostate, can also increase PSA levels.

 It Is a procedure in which a piece of suspected prostate tissue is taken and examined under a microscope for any cell abnormalities.
-A needle is used to collect the tissue samples from the prostate gland under the influence of local anesthesia.
+A needle is used to collect the tissue samples from the prostate gland under the influence of local anaesthesia.

-Therefore, the procedure is performed by a urologist after results from initial examination, such as a PSA blood test, which indicates you may have prostate cancer.
+Therefore, the procedure is performed by a urologist after results from the initial examination, such as a PSA blood test, which indicates you may have prostate cancer.
 If cancer is present, it is evaluated to determine the best treatment options.

 Frequently Asked Questions